Kohdepitcher/KPPicker/README.md

 This library is based upon the now deprecated AKPickerView library available at: [AKPickerView Repo](https://github.com/akkyie/AKPickerView-Swift), KPPicker is missing some features like the 3D wheel effect and is missing support for Images to be displayed instead of labels.
-If these features are requested, I can add it to this library
+If these features are requested, I can add those features to this library

 ## Navigate